How can we inspire young women and girls to be leaders and agents of change in their own lives and in their communities?

 Across the world and across all sectors women’s leadership continues to be underrepresented.
 Women must deal with discriminatory laws, institutions, and attitudes that restrict their leadership and full participation in public life.
 Women are also disadvantaged by unequal access to the resources needed to become effective leaders.

-As part of the Red:GLOW project, WONDER and the Baytree Centre invited 100 young women and girls to learn about and discuss leadership on the 13th July 2019.
+As part of the Red:GLOW project, WONDER and the Baytree Centre invited 100 young women and girls to learn about and discuss leadership on the 13th July 2019, as part of Sparking Change.
 A panel of five incredibly inspiring women came together to share their own experiences of being a leader in their lives and careers and share how they have learned to overcome challenges and see new possibilities.

 Here are their top three tips for young women and girls to spark change: (1) Know your whys.
 Why you’re doing whatever it is you’re doing.
 (2) Don’t listen to others, do what you want to do.
 (3) Embrace everything that makes you different!